masimarzani/masimarzani/README.md

 <summary>🚀 More About Me</summary>
 <br>

-- 🎯 Goal-oriented developer with a knack for meeting tight deadlines
+- 🎯 Goal-oriented backend developer with a focus on scalable and efficient systems
-- 🌱 Fast learner, always eager to explore new technologies
+- 🌱 Fast learner, always eager to explore new backend technologies and architectural patterns
-- 🤝 Strong team player with excellent communication skills
+- 🤝 Strong team player with excellent problem-solving skills
-- 💡 Passionate about creating intuitive and efficient user interfaces
+- 💡 Passionate about creating robust and high-performance server-side applications
-- 🌟 Committed to writing clean, maintainable, and efficient code
+- 🌟 Committed to writing clean, maintainable, and efficient backend code

 </details>